I-CAN-hack/pq-flasher/README.md

 ```

 ### Apply patches
 The patching script will change the minimum speed to 0 km/h and HCA timer and fix the necesarry checksums.
 It verifies it’s patching the right firmware version based on the version string, and checks the existing values before changing them.
-Only the patches for the 2501 firmware were tested.
-The patches for the 3501 firmware are present, but untested and commented out.
 These patches should be tested on a spare ECU first if you don't want to risk bricking the EPS in your car.

 ```bash
 ./02_patcher.py --input firmware/orig.bin --output firmware/patched.bin --version 2501